Updated on 2025-10-30 GMT+08:00

 Scenarios

-A virtual IP address is a private IP address that can be independently assigned from and released to a VPC subnet.
+A virtual IP address is a private IP address independently assigned from a VPC subnet.
+It can be released when no longer needed.
 You can:

 • Bind a virtual IP address to multiple cloud servers.
 You can use a virtual IP address and an HA software (such as Keepalived) to set up a high-availability active/standby cluster.
-If you want to improve service availability and eliminate single points of failure, you can deploy cloud servers in the active/standby pair or deploy one cloud server and multiple standby cloud servers.
-In this case, the cloud servers can use the same virtual IP address.
+If you want to improve service availability and avoid single points of failure, you can deploy cloud servers in the active/standby mode or deploy one active cloud server and multiple standby cloud servers.
+In this arrangement, the cloud servers all use the same virtual IP address.
 If the active cloud server goes down, the standby cloud server becomes the active server and continues to provide services.

 This section describes how to bind and configure a virtual IP address for an ECS.